Email providers like Gmail sometimes filter my emails into the Promotions tab. Please check there, and let me know if you don't see it.

 I do!
-I wrote a 5th-level adventure for the DMs Guild with over 50,000 downloads.
+I wrote a 5th-level adventure for the DMs Guild, The Secrets of Skyhorn Lighthouse, with over 50,000 downloads.
 I've also contributed writing and design to a few bestselling Index Card RPG books, including Blood and Snow and ICRPG Magic.
 Finally, I designed and wrote about half the monsters in The Monstrous Lexicon.

 I announce everything I publish to my mailing list (often with sweet discounts included), so that's a good place to keep in the loop.